Shris7/riscv_myth/Day2/README.md

 Application binary interface is also called as system call interface that enables the application program to access the registers of RICSV or ARM x28 so on.

+There are two ways to load data into the registers- either directly or through memories.
+RICSV uses little-endian method of memory addressing.

+Using memories,we can load data through various set of instruction,all of 32 bits.
+Some commands:
 //Program to calculate sum of 1 to 9 using ASM

 ![image](https://user-images.githubusercontent.com/92938137/170595215-fc64d542-5cd1-4bc3-9ef7-b733f43ade81.png)